Frequently Asked Questions

 You can change your region selection in the My Account page.

 Note that this only affects where the Foundry server is located.
-All your media files are distributed worldwide through our Assets Library and available in 53 locations with a network backbone of over 30 Tbps :
+All your media files are distributed worldwide through our Assets Library, and are available in 53 locations with a network backbone of over 30 Tbps :

 - 19 servers in Europe